JaimeHyland/elAcentoEspanyol/readme.md

 <base target="_blank">

-# El acento español - A site to revise when to write accents in Spanish
+# El acento español - A site to revise the rules on when to write accents in Spanish

-## Code Institute - First Milestone Project: Create an interactive and responsive front-end website according to UX principles with HTML, CSS and JavaScript technologies.
+## Code Institute - Second Milestone Project: Create an interactive and responsive front-end website according to UX principles with HTML, CSS and JavaScript technologies.

 ![Image of the website on various screen sizes](assets/readme-assets/screenselection.png)